 About Alzheimer’s Care for Seniors

 There is no one-size-fits-all solution regarding Alzheimer’s care.
 Needs vary throughout the different stages of the disease and every family’s situation is different and thus, it can be difficult to decide on the appropriate care.
 There is in-home care, where a person with Alzheimer’s lives in a familiar environment, which can also be of great help to caregivers.
 Another option is residential care, where different facilities provide different levels of care, depending on what a person needs.

 Benefits of Alzheimer’s Care in Our Senior Living Community

 When having to select a long-term Alzheimer’s memory care community, the decision to move can be a difficult one.
 We are all familiar with how assisted and independent living are great communities for loved seniors.
-But memory care communities are much more than the standard community.
+Memory care communities, however, are much more than the standard community.

 Specialized memory care communities are designed for dementia care and provide a secure and safe environment that is easy to navigate.
 Activities and programs organized with a more hands-on approach are planned to keep your loved one stimulated and engaged throughout the day.
-Other essential care elements include art, music and therapy, life skill stations that are interactive, as well as activities throughout the day that may be customized according to each resident’s ability.
+Other essential care elements include art, music and therapy, life skill stations that are interactive.
+Additionally, there are daily activities that may be customized according to each resident’s ability.

 When Should You Consider Moving into a Senior Living Community?